Ukrainians in the United Kingdom

 The post-war Ukrainian immigrants created a diverse network of organisations and institutions, which formed the basis for a vibrant community life involving most nationally conscious Ukrainians.
 Their participation took the form of, for example, church attendance, membership of organisations, involvement in amateur performing arts groups, attending cultural and social events, or making donations towards the purchase of churches and community buildings, funding of organisations, publication of periodicals, charitable causes etc. Many individuals gave their free time to run the various organisations, at both local and national levels, to teach in Ukrainian supplementary schools, lead choirs and dance groups, etc. However, some of the post-war immigrants quickly assimilated into British culture and did not become involved in Ukrainian community life.

-Practically none of the immmigrants regarded themselves as being nationals of their pre-war countries of residence (Poland, Soviet Union etc).
+The wartime displacement of the Ukrainian immigrants had considerably complicated the issue of their legal nationality and this led to inconsistencies in the way it was specified in British official documents.
+While many were registered according to their pre-war citizenship (Polish, Soviet, etc), others were registered, for example, as ‘stateless’, ‘uncertain’ or ‘uncertain (U)’.
+Moreover, despite ‘Ukrainian’ not being legally recognised as a nationality at the time, in certain areas some of the immigrants were, in fact, registered as Ukrainians.
 After residing in the UK for five years the immigrants became eligible to apply for British citizenship through naturalisation.
 Initially, however, few did so: many retained the hope that the political situation in Europe would soon change and it would become possible to return to an independent Ukraine.
 Even in later years, when the likelihood of this appeared ever more remote, only a relatively small proportion of the post-war immigrants opted for naturalisation.
 After Ukraine became independent (24 August 1991) some individuals applied for British citizenship to facilitate travel to Ukraine.

 Descendants of the immigrants